-SHAREHOLDERS OF RECORD

-Have your proxy card in hand and follow the instructions.
+SHAREHOLDERS OF RECORD Have your proxy card in hand and follow the instructions.

-BY TELEPHONE
+A BY TELEPHONE

-Dial toll-free 24/7 1-866-883-3382
+Dial toll-free 24/7

+1-866-883-3382

 BY INTERNET

 Visit 24/7

 www.proxypush.com/rlj

 BY MAIL

-Complete, date and, sign your proxy card and send by mail in the enclosed postage-paid envelope
+\sim Complete, date and, sign your

+proxy card and send by mail in
-BY MOBILE DEVICE

-Scan the QR code
+the enclosed postage-paid

+envelope

-The deadline to vote by phone or electronically is 11:59 p.m.
-Central Time on April 27, 2023.
-If you vote by phone or electronically, you do not need to return a proxy card.
+The deadline to vote by phone or electronically

+is 11:59 p.m.
+Central Time on April 25, 2024.
+If

+you yote by phone or electronically, you do not